alto9/alto9.github.io/docs/kube9/vscode.md

 1. Open the kube9 view in the Activity Bar (sidebar)
 2. Import your kubeconfig file: `Ctrl/Cmd + Shift + P` → "kube9: Import kubeconfig"
 3. Select a cluster from the kube9 sidebar
-4. Start exploring your cluster or ask AI for analysis
+4. Start exploring your cluster resources

 ## Links